Jujie-YANG/knowledge_tracing/Explaination.md

 ```

 ### Does 'x' consists of the content IDs for each sample shifted by one?
-No, x does not consist of the content IDs for each sample shifted by one. x consists of the content IDs for the questions that were presented to the user before each sample, plus a binary indicator for whether the user answered each question correctly.
-The content IDs for the questions that are presented after each sample are stored in the target_id array, which is a separate array from x.
+No, `x` does not consist of the content IDs for each sample shifted by one. `x` consists of the content IDs for the questions that were presented to the user before each sample, plus a binary indicator for whether the user answered each question correctly.
+The content IDs for the questions that are presented after each sample are stored in the `target_id` array, which is a separate array from `x`.

 For example, if q and qa have the following values:
 ```